What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 El Palacio de Los Bichos lies at Campana 3220, Villa del Parque.
 It is a 5-story house constructed in the 20th century, near the railway lines.

-Giordano, the owner of the house, constructed it for his newly engaged daughter, Lucia and her violinist fiancé.
+Giordano, the house’s owner, constructed it for his newly engaged daughter, Lucia and her violinist fiancé.
 After their weddings, the young couple celebrated with some family members and walked outside the house to wait for their carriage.

-The disaster happened as they were hit by a moving train while crossing to the other side of the road.
+The disaster happened when they were hit by a moving train while crossing the other side of the road.
 People reported ghosts dancing and shouting in the house; spirits have also been noticed around the areas of the building that the grieving father locked after the tragedy.

 La Iglesia Santa Felicitas